 - Temp & Oxygen remain uniform

-Water is a wonderous element here on earth; when water freezes to ice, it floats.
+Water is a wonderous element here on Earth; when water freezes to ice, it floats.
 When most compounds change from liquid to solid, they become heavier.
 But not water.
 Water molecules become less dense and spread further apart as water freezes.
 If not for this unique property of water, lakes would freeze solid from the bottom up, and there would be little, if any, chance for living things to exist in them.

 Because of the wide range of temperatures in lake water, Thermal Stratification is a typical natural occurrence. that happens in late Spring and Summer.
 The lake will have 3 different layers of temperature.
 The sun warms the uppermost layer, and cooler water separates into 2 more layers.